karishmachauhan/Introduction-to-Hashtables/README.md

 # Linear Search Function

-lsearch is the name of the function and A is the list and x is the target search element
+lsearch is the name of the function and A is the list and x is the target search element.
+The function returns true when the element is found.
 ```python
     def lsearch(A, search_element):